ClaysGit/Menu-Master/README.md

 Three main features will be tied together by a Windows Service.

-Google Calendar will provide the functionality for tracking meal plans and shopping trips.
+Google Calendar will provide the functionality for tracking meal plans.
 Users are able to see what is upcoming and make their own adjustments easily, from anywhere they can access their Google account.

 Evernote (may change) provides an effective service for managing lists.
 Users can access Evernote easily from a variety of places, notably their smartphones, and the program will make sure nothing is forgotten from the list.